Upgrade to the __tier_name__

 Campfire Philly Cheesesteak Sandwich

-Enjoy the City of Brotherly Love’s signature sammie at the campsite with this hassle-free tinfoil recipe from Twin Dragonfly Designs.
+Enjoy the City of Brotherly Love’s signature sammie at the campsite with this hassle-free foil packet recipe from Twin Dragonfly Designs.

 Goat Milk Gouda Veggie Sandwich